 1) not be awarded to cover or reimburse costs for exceeding the applicable grade of service;

-2) not be released until a consolidation plan has been approved for the requestor;

-3) only be spent or reimbursed in accordance with the approved request; and
+2) only be spent or reimbursed in accordance with the approved request; and

-4) if not spent, be repaid to the State in accordance with the Grant Funds Recovery Act [30 ILCS 705] and 89 Ill.
+3) if not spent, be repaid to the State in accordance with the Grant Funds Recovery Act [30 ILCS 705] and 89 Ill.
 Adm.
 Code 511.